shanselman/Pyjion/Docs/source/api.rst

 .. function::  get_graph(f: Callable) -> str:

-   Get graph for compiled function, see :ref:`graphing`
+   Get graph for compiled function, see :ref:`Graphing`

 .. function::  status() -> Dict[Any, Any]: